The Football League is over 130 years old, but remarkably the game’s roots in Britain probably go back over a thousand years.

 In spite of this opposition, football’s popularity persisted.
 Players, using hands and feet, would attempt to smuggle a ball into their opponents’ goal.
 Games could involve hundreds or thousands of players.
 Serious injuries and deaths were not uncommon.

 By the beginning of the nineteenth century, huge games were being played throughout Britain every Shrove Tuesday.
 Teams competed in the streets and countryside with few rules and goals often miles apart.
 The resulting scrums bore little resemblance to football today.

-Things began to get more recognisable when the Football Association (FA) was formed in 1863 in England, and the Scottish equivalent in 1873.
+Things began to get more recognisable when the Football Association (FA) was formed in 1863 in

 The first fixed laws of football – ‘football as we know it’ according to the FA – were drawn up in 1863.
 At first, any player ahead of the ball was ruled offside, but changes in 1866 allowed a passing game to develop.

 Goal kicks were introduced in 1869 and corner kicks in 1872.
 Later that year the first official international fixture was played – between Scotland and England.

 In March 1888 William McGregor, club secretary of Aston Villa, suggested that the biggest clubs should play each other regularly.
 That September, the first Football League season kicked off.

 Preston North End’s ‘Invincibles’ claimed the title that season, beating a field including Villa, West Bromwich Albion, Everton and Notts County.

 Unlike today, players’ wages were capped and the Professional Footballers’ Association was created in 1907 to campaign for better conditions.

 Despite the outbreak of the First World War, the 1914/1915 Football League season and FA Cup went on as normal, though matches were suspended at the end of it.